Antihemorrhagic: Chitosan

 Chitosan hemostats are topical agents composed of chitosan and its salts.
 Chitosan bonds with platelets and red blood cells to form a gel-like clot which seals a bleeding vessel.
-Unlike other hemostat technologies its action does not require the normal hemostatic pathway and therefore continues to function even when anticoagulants like heparin are present.
+Unlike other hemostatic agents like kaolin, its action does not require the normal hemostatic pathway and therefore continues to function even when anticoagulants like heparin are present in the patient's body, or when the patient's hemostatic ability is impaired due to the patient being hypothermic or hypovolemic.

 Chitosan is used in some emergency hemostats which are designed to stop traumatic life-threatening bleeding.
 Their use is well established in many military and trauma units.

 Inorganic

 Contact activation

-Kaolin (and the zeolite in it) activate the coagulation cascade, and have been used as the active component of hemostatic dressings (for example, in QuikClot).
+Kaolin activates the coagulation cascade, and has been used as the active component of hemostatic dressings (for example, in QuikClot).

 Styptics

 A styptic (also spelled stiptic) is a specific type of antihemorrhagic agent that works by contracting tissue to seal injured blood vessels.
 Styptic pencils contain astringents.

 A common delivery system for this is a styptic or hemostatic pencil (not to be confused with a caustic pencil).
 This is a short stick of medication.
 Anhydrous aluminium sulfate is the main ingredient and acts as a vasoconstrictor in order to disable blood flow.
 The stick is applied directly to the bleeding site.
 The high ionic strength promotes flocculation of the blood, and the astringent chemical causes local vasoconstriction.
 Before safety razors were invented, a styptic pencil was a standard part of a shaving kit and was used to seal shaving cuts.
 Some people continue to use styptic pencils for minor skin wounds from safety or electric razors.

 Styptic powder is used in the veterinary trade to stop bleeding from nails that are clipped too closely.
 This powder is generally used on animals, such as cats, dogs, and rabbits, whose vein is found in the center of the nail.